Current AirScout versions (V1.3.x.x) - Frequently Asked Questions

 Yes.
 Simply uncheck the "Use plane feeds from internet" ath the "Options/Planes" tab.
 But you will lose most of the functionality depending on the online plane positions.

-AirScout is getting plane positions via deep link from a website.
+All other feeds are getting plane positions via deep link from a website.
 The use of this feed is not intended by the website owners.

 Allthough this is legal in Germany, it may cause legal issues in other contries.
 You were asked once to accept that you are doing that on your own risk.

-At the moment there no other sources available to get information from.
 I will include other public resources or community projects as soon as they become available.

 I am running my own ADS-B receiver.
 Can I use the position information in AirScout?